 For those of you who have never seen the Kecak dance but have heard of the Kecak dance, then most likely, you will ask, what is the Kecak dance?

-Kecak dance is one of the regular traditional dances of the island of Bali, which offer concept is a dance drama.
+Kecak dance is one of the regular traditional dances of the island of Bali, which offers the concept of dance drama.
 Most of the dance drama stories in the Kecak dance are based on the Ramayana story.
-Of the many Balinese dances, the Kecak dance has its uniqueness when compared to other Balinese dances.
+Of the many Balinese dances, the Kecak dance is unique compared to other Balinese dances.

 When you watch the Kecak dance, you will hear the sound of Cak, Cak, Cak, the distinctive sound you will listen to when watching the Balinese Kecak dance performance.

-The Kecak dance does not use musical instruments such as Gamelan to accompany the dancers.
-Instead of using the voice from the mouth of the dance accompanist.
+The Kecak dance does not use musical instruments like Gamelan to accompany the dancers, instead using the voice from the mouth of the dance accompanist.